Domain names in Flanders and Wallonie: the digital divide18 Feb 2005

 Wallonie may seem already a bit behind here, but it gets worse when you go outside of the major cities: where in Flanders most villages/municipalities have on average > 2 domain per 100 inhabitants (like my hometown: 8840 Staden: 4,6 dom/100), in Wallonie not even half of the villages have one domain name per 100 inhabitants.
 This gives contrasts like: 3300 Tienen: 2,9 dom/100, and 1357 Hélécine, right next door: 0,7 dom/100.

 This reminds me of the launch we did of the StaatsbladClip email newsletter: the subscriptions were 10 to 1 Flemish.
-In the weekend, we would have peaks of the Dutch-language subscriptions, whereas then the traffic on the French-language newsletter would be just about dead.
+In the weekend, we would have peaks of the Dutch-language subscriptions, while the traffic on the French-language newsletter would be just about dead.
 Flemish people go home and switch on the PC.
 In Wallonie, they put on their boots and go hunting.

 Some more weird numbers: